We know where all the ghosts of New York live. Let us introduce you to them on one of our New York Ghost Tours!

 Duration: Approximately 2 hours.
 Tour distance is approximately 1.5 miles (2k)

-East Village Ghost Tour
+Ghosts of East Village Tour

 The ghosts of Greenwich Village are too numerous and interesting to meet in just one evening!